 Co-pays for certain specialty medications will be set to the maximum available manufacturer Co-pay assistance.

-These Co-pays will be paid by the manufacturer after the participant applies for Co-pay assistance and will not apply toward MOOP.
+These Co-pays will be paid by the manufacturer after the participant applies for Co-pay assistance and will not apply toward Maximum out-of-pocket (MOOP).
+Choosing not to enroll in Co-pay assistance will result in a 30% Coinsurance on applicable specialty medications after applicable deductibles have been met.

 Medical claims incurred outside the United States where no network exists will be considered In-Network.
-The deductible is met by both medical and prescription expenses.